 Research questions include, “What are the used methods for home to school communication and what information is being shared between the concerned parties”, and “How do our findings in communication in the Swedish special education compare to those in the special education in the USA?
 How can information sharing in home to school communication be improved?”

 The purpose of this thesis was to find out how home to school communication was being conducted, and the nature of the information that was being shared amongst the involved parties.
 The main research question “What are the used methods for home to school communication and what information is being shared between the concerned parties” served to fulfill the purpose of this thesis.
 The findings showed a variety of means, including paper-based, text messages, phone calls, emails, educational platforms, and both unscheduled and unscheduled communication.
 Our results presented that the preferred mediums of communication are electronic means, due to their accessible nature and ease of use.
 The parents also pointed out the importance of in-person communication between parents, teachers and other school staff, and stated that there is no absolute substitution for this form of correspondence.
-Both ehavioral and academic information , such as how a child acted that day and what work they completed, was being shared through either unscheduled or scheduled means, which were distributed on a daily and/or weekly basis.
+Both behavioral and academic information , such as how a child acted that day and what work they completed, was being shared through either unscheduled or scheduled means, which were distributed on a daily and/or weekly basis.
 The school provided parents with access to educational platforms in order to access and retrieve their child’s grades and academic progress.
 This however, was not an efficient means of information sharing due to its non-intuitive nature and lacking architecture.

 “How do our findings in communication in the Swedish special education compare to those in the special education in the USA?
 How can information sharing in home to school communication be improved?” were the two sub-questions of the study.
 The analysis showed an absence of recommendations for improvement in communication from our respondents.
 This was due to them being very satisfied with the frequency and amount of data that they are currently receiving from their child’s school and teachers.
 Parents would however like to obtain more information on their child’s interactions and social skills that occur when they are at school.
 There was a fear of receiving too much information from teachers, since this could increase expectations on parents.